MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-templates.md

 **When you have a subscription that includes protection only (an Office 365 subscription that includes the Azure Rights Management service):**

-- Right management templates for your tenant are displayed as labels and currently, configuration settings that are specific to classification and labeling remain available.
+- Right management templates for your tenant are displayed as labels and currently, configuration settings that are specific to classification and labeling are also available.

 ## Considerations for templates in the Azure portal